aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

 1. Set Credential Environment Variables

-   Before you create a workload cluster, you will need to set and export these environment variables for your vSphere user name and password.
+   Before you create the initial cluster, you will need to set and export these environment variables for your vSphere user name and password.
 Make sure you use single quotes around the values so that your shell does not interpret the values:

    ```bash